Rudolf Höss: Freikorps fighting and joining the Nazi Party

 Höss served out his prison sentence in the Brandenburg penitentiary.
 Due to his exemplary behavior while an inmate there, he gained privileges such as the light in his cell being kept on after 10 PM lights out, being allowed to write letters to relatives every two weeks, and a job in the prison's administration.
-These privileges were in part due to him being considered a "delinquent motivated by conviction" (offender whose motives had been on moral political or religious grounds) and partly because of prison officials who sympathized with Höss's cause and his political views.
+These privileges were in part due to him being considered a "delinquent motivated by conviction" (offender whose motives had been on moral, political, or religious grounds) and partly because of prison officials who sympathized with Höss' cause and his political views.

 Höss was released from prison in July 1928 as part of a general amnesty and joined the Artaman League, an anti-urbanization movement, or back-to-the-land movement, that promoted a farm-based lifestyle.
 On 17 August 1929, Höss married Hedwig Hensel (3 March 1908 – 15 September 1989), whom he met in the Artaman League.
 Between 1930 and 1943, they had five children: two sons (Klaus and Hans-Jürgen) and three daughters (Heidetraut, Inge-Brigitt, and Annegret).
-Klaus, Höss's eldest son, was born in 1930; Heidetraut, Höss's eldest daughter, was born in 1932; Inge-Brigitt was born on a farm in Pommern in 1933; Hans-Jürgen, Höss's younger son, was born in 1937; and Annegret, the youngest child, was born at Auschwitz in November 1943.
+Klaus, Höss' eldest son, was born in 1930; Heidetraut, Höss' eldest daughter, was born in 1932; Inge-Brigitt was born on a farm in Pommern in 1933; Hans-Jürgen, Höss' younger son, was born in 1937; and Annegret, the youngest child, was born at Auschwitz in November 1943.

 During this time, Höss worked and lived at a farm in Sallentin, whose owner wanted to establish a horse stable, and his experience with horses from being in the cavalry in World War I gave him the necessary experience to do so.
 Höss would later join the cavalry squadron of the Schutzstaffel on 30 September 1933, and become a SS-Anwärter.
 Also during this time, Höss was noticed by Heinrich Himmler during an inspection of the SS in Stettin.
-They also were previously acquainted (according to Höss) from their Artaman League days, although other sources claim they knew each other from Höss's involvement in the Nazi party in the 1920s.
+They also were previously acquainted (according to Höss) from their Artaman League days, although other sources claim they knew each other from Höss' involvement in the Nazi party in the 1920s.